 The Board has adopted the policies and procedures for ensuring the orderly andefficient conduct of its business including adherence to the Companys policies andinternal financial controls laid down by the Company.

-Management Discussion and Analysis Report is annexed which forms part of this Report asAnnexure V.
+Management Discussion and Analysis Report which forms part of this annual report hasbeen provided separately.

 The Company has been addressing various risks impacting the Company and developed riskpolicy and procedures to inform Board members about the risk assessment and minimizationprocedures.

 Whistle Blower Policy/Vigil Mechanism

 Pursuant to Section 177 of the Companies Act 2013 and the Rules framed there under andpursuant to SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 theCompany has established a mechanism through which all the stakeholders can report thesuspected frauds and genuine grievances to the appropriate authority.
 The Whistle BlowerPolicy which has been approved by the Board of Directors of the Company has been hosted onthe website of the Company at http://www.gayatri.co.in/Investors/Corporate Governance/Policies.

 Disclosure as per Section 22 of Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013